jwpleow/pytesseract_imagerenamer/README.md

 Image renamer using Tesseract OCR and template matching.
 Written to help label a butterfly collection.

-Finds the relevant string and label in the image and uses it to rename the image:
+First applies a threshold to isolate the white labels, and then reads them to rename the image:

 ![alt text](https://github.com/jwpleow/pytesseract_imagerenamer/blob/master/docs/pic.jpg "Example Image")
 -> Renames image to ZRC_ENT00004017 V.CR2